 Most cart suppliers prefer to offer the hospital an AC solution.
 Why?
 Because it is genuinely easy to sell, the assumption being that DC:DC is too complex.

 But since - in any battery operation- power efficiency is critical, it is important to note that Equipment actually runs internally on DC.
 The typical DC:DC efficiency of our converters is in the 97-99% range.

 An DC-AC-DC solution takes Battery capacity in DC (12.0 - 16.6V) and then converts to AC (inverter: 115/230V) powers out to a power supply which is an AC to DC converter (115/230V down to 14V or 19V).
 An inverter, depending on the manufacturer, loses between 12-25% of power/heat.
 The AC power supply adaptor regulations in Europe have recently improved efficiency (Level V) and they now may not lose more than 14%.
 This is still considerable.

 This combined cumulative efficiency loss is massively wasteful.
 A 100Wh battery becomes a de-facto 65-70Wh battery from day one!
 But worse

 - The Hospital pays for an inverter.
 Normally the more expensive pure Sinewave inverter is required.

 - Whilst a DC:DC cart is SELV, Safe Extra Low Voltage- the cart is now converted to a high voltage application.

 - The inverter limits the current output of the battery

 - The cart is now fitted / cluttered with the bulk of the - all to often- clunky inverter & cables

-- The fan noise of the inverter is a potential irritant for users
+- The fan noise of the inverter is a potential irritant for users and a hygiene concern

 - Additional 3rd party equipment is added to the overall system –that always increases the risk of failure